DataDog/dd-sdk-ios/docs/rum_collection/advanced_configuration.md

 `setRUMErrorEventMapper(_ mapper: @escaping (RUMErrorEvent) -> RUMErrorEvent?)`
 : Sets the data scrubbing callback for errors.
 This can be used to modify or drop error events before they are sent to Datadog.
 For more information, see [Modify or drop RUM events](#modify-or-drop-rum-events).

+`setRUMLongTaskEventMapper(_ mapper: @escaping (RUMLongTaskEvent) -> RUMLongTaskEvent?)`
+: Sets the data scrubbing callback for long tasks.
+This can be used to modify or drop long task events before they are sent to Datadog.
+For more information, see [Modify or drop RUM events](#modify-or-drop-rum-events).

 `setRUMResourceAttributesProvider(_ provider: @escaping (URLRequest, URLResponse?, Data?, Error?) -> [AttributeKey: AttributeValue]?)`
 : Sets a closure to provide custom attributes for intercepted resources.
 The `provider` closure is called for each resource collected by the RUM iOS SDK.
 This closure is called with task information and may return custom resource attributes or `nil` if no attributes should be attached.